New York @ Angela Merici Catholic Church

 Welcome to Igbo Catholic Community

 BY REV. FR.
-STEVE OSCAR OKEKE
+STEPHEN OKEKE

 Our mission is to establish a thriving Catholic ethnic community for the Igbo Diaspora in New York.
 We seek to build a community that galvanizes and serves as a rallying point, a fountain of hope, and a forum for the worship of Almighty God in Igbo language and in accordance with the Roman Catholic faith.
 We envision a community that preserves and perpetuates the Igbo culture, language, social values, charity, and our Roman Catholic heritage through evangelization, catechesis, Bible studies, and advancement of Catholic principles and ideals.